daytonaio/content/guides/20250105_daytona_gpu_utilization.md

   ```bash
     docker run --gpus all nvidia/cuda:12.0-base nvidia-smi
   ```
-  Ensure that the Windows/Linux drivers are compatible with the CUDA version in your Docker image i.e A driver version of 12.5 should be used with a CUDA docker image of version 12.5 or less since there is backward compatibilty between them
+  Ensure that the Windows/Linux drivers are compatible with the CUDA version in your Docker image, i.e a driver version of 12.5 should be used with a CUDA docker image of version 12.5 or less since there is backward compatibilty between them.

+  > **Important Note:** For windows users If you have Nvidia GPU drivers already installed on their
+  >system, CUDA becomes available within WSL2.
+The CUDA driver installed on windows will be stubbed
+  >inside the WSL2, therefore users must not install any Nvidia GPU Linux driver within WSL2 to
+  >avoid conflicts.